 Building Customer-First SCA for PSD2 Compliance

-The result of those efforts is Seamless SCA, a clearly differentiated solution that is completely compatible with the EMV 3-D Secure 2 protocol.
-It addresses SCA head-on, rather than relying on loopholes and exemptions, which are neither wide-ranging nor predictable.
+The result of those efforts is Seamless SCA payments, a clearly differentiated solution that is completely compatible with the EMV 3-D Secure 2 protocol.
+It addresses payment SCA head-on, rather than relying on loopholes and exemptions, which are neither wide-ranging nor predictable.

 “Avoidance strategies, such as optimizing exemptions to bypass the need for SCA, are not a real solution.
 Delivering a great SCA experience is,” J. Bennett, Signifyd vice president of operations and corporate development, said in a news release announcing the product.